 So Mr. Robot will really give me customized stat weights, automatically?

 Yes!
 The Global Network will continuously run talent and gear combos for every spec.
-We’ll start with the basics and a single target boss.
+Each tier, we start with a single target boss for that raid.
+In Antorus, we’ve modeled Gorathi for DPS and Felhounds of Sargeras for tanks.
 Once those are done, we’ll move on to an AoE boss.
-And then specific Tomb of Sargeras bosses.
-Once all of that is done, the system will ‘learn’ from other types of setups people want and run those too.

 So when you load your character into the gear optimizer, we’ll have setups custom to you and the situation you want to optimize for.